 The Brookings Institution is home to Playful Learning Landscapes, a project designed to transform everyday places into learning opportunities in order to maximize the 80 percent of time children spend outside of school and to augment what goes on in school.
 IAM Lab serves on the advisory board of Learning Landscapes.

 Google and IAM Lab continue to work together on a number of projects that consider how art and design can support our full potential.
-In 2019, IAM Lab partnered with Google, Reddymade Architecture, and Muuto to create an immersive neuroaesthetics exhibit at Milan Design Week.
+In 2018, IAM Lab informed the design of a new physical learning environment for Google leaders called The Schoolhouse, which incorporated neuroaesthetic principles to improve cognitive and behavioral outcomes of participants.
+In 2019, IAM Lab partnered with Google Hardware, Reddymade Architecture, and Muuto to create an immersive neuroaesthetics exhibit at Milan Design Week.
 The multi-room installation, called A Space for Being, showcased design using neuroaesthetic principles and explored how different environments can change our biology.
-In 2018, IAM Lab contributed to a new physical learning environment for Google leaders called The Schoolhouse, which hypothesized that a learning environment informed by neuroaesthetics can improve cognitive and behavioral outcomes among participants.
-IAM Lab informed the design of the new space by educating project staff about the impact of neuroaesthetics on mood, memory, stress levels and creativity and worked directly with the designers to apply neuroscience research to the architecture, design and furnishings.
+IAM Lab continues to collaborate with Google Arts & Culture on interactive projects that drive public understanding of the impact of the arts and aesthetic experiences on health.

 The Media Empathy Foundation advocates for a culture that destigmatizes mental illness by working directly with creators and influencers who shape our media.
 Susan Magsamen is Co-Founder and Chief Knowledge Officer of the Foundation.